popsicle-research/ci/architecture.md

   - Repository metadata, commit SHA (`after`), and ref are validated from the payload.
 Missing fields return a 400 error.
   - A pipeline record is created immediately in SQLite, capturing repository, commit, branch, and timestamps.
   - The repository is cloned into a deterministic workspace directory (`workspaces/pipeline-<id>` by default; configurable through `popsicle_WORKSPACE_ROOT`).
 Private repositories can set `popsicle_GITHUB_TOKEN` to allow authenticated clones.
-  - After checkout, `.popsicle/ci.yml` is parsed via the pipelines module.
-Validation errors mark the pipeline as failed while still returning HTTP 200 to prevent webhook retries.
+  - After checkout, all `.popsicle/*.yml` files are parsed via the pipelines module.
+Validation errors mark the corresponding pipeline as failed while still returning HTTP 200 to prevent webhook retries.
 Failures include cloning errors, missing configs, or unsupported syntax.
   - Job rows are pre-created for every job declared in the configuration so downstream consumers can display queued work.
 - **Asynchronous Execution**: Once preparation is successful, the orchestrator is invoked on a background thread.
 The webhook response immediately returns `{ "status": "queued", "pipeline_id": <id> }`, allowing GitHub to finish the request quickly while execution continues.
 - **Commit Status Reporting**: